 CC Wine & Co. offers Texas wine flights from 11 local wineries or a curated selection of wines from small boutique wineries across the U.S. and the globe.
 The wine shop has relocated on Main Street and changed its name from Cripple Creek Wine & Gifts.
 You can sip wine or beer with small bites.

 Using local ingredients and their filtered rainwater collection, Copper Shot is a small distillery producing various great-tasting spirits.
 Enjoy a tasting flight along with a tour of the facility.
 You can order mixed drinks made with moonshine, vodka, or whiskey.
 We selected the best-selling Copper Shot Pecan Shine Whiskey, a cap, and a T-shirt to commemorate our visit.

 Come have a Copper Shot Old Fashioned or a Honey Shine Margarita and listen to music on the weekends or open mics on Thursday nights.
 Shop the curated selection of cigars.

 10. Bastrop Beer Company

-Enjoy a selection from 28 draft beers and 160 bottles of beer along with a tasty hotdog or brat at Bastrop Beer Company on Main Street.
+Enjoy a selection of 28 draft beers and 160 bottles of beer along with pretzels, pickles, or free popcorn at Bastrop Beer Company on Main Street.
 Or choose from wine, sake, champagne, and additional snacks.
 Play arcade games or try your hand at darts, pinball, or pool.
 There are also sports TVs, which you can watch from comfy lounge seating or a picnic table outdoors.
 You can take your beer to go in a nifty green cup as you stroll and shop on Main Street.
 Try a Bombshell Blonde, Crawford Bock, or Blackberry Cider in pints, 8-ounce pours, a 32-ounce growler, or a 64-ounce growler fill.

 11. Rising Phoenix Adventures